 - Areas of interest Mathematics

 This course has been adjusted for remote participation in Sem 1 2021 due to COVID-19 restrictions.
 On-campus activities will also be available.

 This course introduces the key concepts of modern real analysis.
 The philosophy of this course is that modern analysis plays a fundamental role in mathematics itself and in applications to areas such as physics, computer science, economics and engineering.

 - Metric spaces

 - The contraction mapping principle

 - Integral equations

-Note: Graduate students attend joint classes with undergraduates but are assessed separately.
-This course will have shared lectures with MATH2320 and MATH 3116 but will have different tutorials and assessment which will emphasize the application of techniques.
+Note: Graduate students attend joint classes with undergraduates.
+This course will have shared lectures with MATH2320 and MATH 3116.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.